 Cllr Child explains that the shop is located in a prime high street position outside Boots who had confirmed to the Council they were quite happy to see the wands once more.
 “We are thinking of making the whole shop drive-through so that customers don’t have to get out of their vehicles at all.”

-Max Carbon responds: “Of course.
-We will put up anti-idling signs inside the shop and offer a discount to drivers of electric vehicles.”
+“The environment and climate emergency are issues of paramount importance.
+To solve the problem we will be putting up anti-idling signs inside the shop and offer a discount to drivers of electric vehicles.”

 Residents were given a hint of the bonanza sale before Christmas – while the wands were still bolted uselessly to the road – when London Assembly member Tony “Tone” Deffe and Evie Carr-Loveur MP almost broke the internet with their popular duo video.

 On Wednesday @RBKC is reconsidering the decision on High Street Ken Cycle Lane.
 I’m grateful for all Elizabeth Campbell & her team’s work on this & for local patience, despite pathetic bullying from @SadiqKhan.
 The points in this video still apply. pic.twitter.com/zebSZt2Yoi

 Their words, though barely audible over the traffic, appear to include: “We like wands.
 We are wand collectors ourselves.
 But these wands are not the right wands, and following purchase enquiries from Cairo to Caracas – and because the Council asked us to make this video – we demand the wands are sold.
 Forthwith.”